benjaminBaluch/baluch-martyrs-memorial/WARP.md

 ### Data Flow
 1. User submits form → Data validated → Photo converted to base64
-2. Martyr object timestamped and appended to `martyrsData` in localStorage
+2. Martyr object with ID/status saved to `pendingMartyrs` → Redirected to confirmation
+3. Admin reviews submissions in admin.html → Approves/rejects via admin.js
+4. Approved items moved from `pendingMartyrs` to `martyrsData`
-3. Homepage and gallery read from localStorage on load
+5. Homepage and gallery only display approved items from `martyrsData`
-4. Search filters DOM elements using a precomputed `data-search-text` (gallery.js)
+6. Search filters DOM elements using precomputed `data-search-text` (gallery.js)

 ### Cross-Page Communication
 All pages share data through localStorage.
 A reload reflects changes made elsewhere.

+### Admin Access
+Access the moderation panel at `/admin.html` to:
+- Review pending submissions with photos and details
+- Approve submissions (moves to public gallery)
+- Reject submissions (permanently deletes)
+- View statistics of pending vs approved items

 ## Production Considerations
 LocalStorage is for demonstration only.
 For production, migrate to a backend with: